eslint/eslint/docs/src/user-guide/configuring/configuration-files-new.md

 #### Reporting unused disable directives

 Disable directives such as `/*eslint-disable*/` and `/*eslint-disable-next-line*/` are used to disable ESLint rules around certain portions of code.
-As code changes, it's possible for these directives to no longer be needed because the code has changed in such a way that the rule is longer be triggered.
+As code changes, it's possible for these directives to no longer be needed because the code has changed in such a way that the rule is no longer triggered.
 You can enable reporting of these unused disable directives by setting the `reportUnusedDisableDirectives` option to `true`, as in this example:

 ```js
 export default [